 JFS does not accept submissions of manuscripts from third parties without the explicit, written permission of the author(s).

 Multiple publication – that is, the publication more than once of the same study, irrespective of whether the wording is the same – is rarely justified.
-Secondary publication in another language is one possible justification, providing the following conditions are met: (1) the editors of both journals concerned are fully informed; the editor concerned with secondary publication should have a photocopy, reprint or manuscript of the primary version, (2) the priority of the primary publication is by a publication interval of at least two weeks, (3) the paper for secondary publication is written for a different group of readers and is not simply a translated version of the primary paper; an abbreviated version will often be sufficient, (4) the secondary version reflects faithfully the data and interpretations of the primary version, and (5) a footnote on the title page of the secondary version informs readers, peers, and documenting agencies that the paper was edited, and is being published, for a national audience in parallel with a primary version based on the same data and interpretations.
+Secondary publication in another language is one possible justification, providing the following conditions are met: (1) the EIC(s)/Editor(s) of both journals concerned are fully informed; the EIC/Editor concerned with secondary publication should have a printed or electronic copy of the primary version, (2) the priority of the primary publication is by a publication interval of at least two weeks, (3) the paper for secondary publication is written for a different group of readers and is not simply a translated version of the primary paper; an abbreviated version will often be sufficient, (4) the secondary version reflects faithfully the data and interpretations of the primary version, and (5) a footnote on the title page of the secondary version informs readers, peers, and documenting agencies that the paper was edited, and is being published, for a national audience in parallel with a primary version based on the same data and interpretations.
 A suitable footnote might read as follows: “This article is based on a study first reported in the [title of journal, with full reference].”

-All persons designated as authors should qualify for authorship.
+All persons designated as authors must qualify for authorship.
 The order of authorship should be a joint decision of the coauthors.
 Each author should have participated sufficiently in the work to take public responsibility for the content.

 Abstract and Keywords

-Avoid sole reliance on statistical hypothesis testing, such as the use of P values, which fails to convey important quantitative information.
+Avoid sole reliance on statistical hypothesis testing, such as the use of p values, which fails to convey important quantitative information.
 Discuss eligibility of experimental subjects.
 Give details about randomization.
 Describe the methods for and success of any blinding of observations.
 Report treatment complications.
 Give numbers of observations.
-References for study design and statistical methods should be to standard works (with pages stated) when possible rather than to papers in which the designs or methods were originally reported.
-Specify any general-use computer programs used.
+References for study design and statistical methods should be to standard works (with pages stated) when possible, rather than to papers in which the designs or methods were originally reported.

 Put a general description of methods in the Methods section.
 When data are summarized in the Results section, specify the statistical methods used to analyze them.
 Restrict tables and figures to those needed to explain the argument of the paper and to assess its support.
 Use graphs as an alternative to tables with many entries; do not duplicate data in graphs and tables.